HaxballAI/pythongame/README.md

 Made it possible to have 0 balls on a team (for testing) and also to disable the alternating kickoffs mechanic in the game features at the top.
 STEFAN  29/07/2018 13:49 BST

 fixed bug where if opposing team players pushed against each other, red would lose.
 Fixed ball and player behavior when pushing the ball into a corner and kicking.
 Comsetic changes PHILIP 7/29/18 9:58 AM EST

+created GAME 7 - with redbot, a simple ai which may be useful for training (but I made mostly for fun) STEFAN 30/07/2018 12:47 BST